 - Virtual learning will require 225 live online minutes of synchronous instruction daily within a 300-minute instructional day.
 Regular, daily attendance is mandatory.

-- Virtual learning will operate on the Quadmester model – 2 courses per quadmester.
-The daily schedule and number of courses per day is yet to be determined.
+- Virtual learning will operate on the traditional semester model – four courses per semester.

 Special Education Supports